 College Is Not Career Training.

 And yet Grove City graduates emerged from this culture extremely well-qualified for jobs in every field of work.
 The leadership of the college recognized that what this world needs is not more colleges that create cookie-cutter employees, but a college that fosters an infectious culture.
 The four years at Grove City turned high school kids into maturing young adults with a desire to live, a desire to excel, and a desire to search and grow.
-The faculty, staff, and coaches helped students to develop ways of living that effected who we became long after we left campus.
+The faculty, staff, and coaches helped students to develop ways of living that affected who we became long after we left campus.

 So many liberal arts colleges are spending their money on building flashy buildings, expensive housing options, and over the top athletic facilities, while their culture is dead.
 They present themselves as a list of programs leading to successful career jobs.
 They offer student-driven educational options.
 They pretend that online education is as good as life on life interaction with teachers and staff.